ElektrazCode/free-genai-bootcamp-2025/sentence-constructor/chatgpt/Readme.md

 - I was very surprised that the model kept making grammatical mistakes and accepting erroneous translations.
 - It kept adding the word "Do" (used in "do not") in the vocab table but giving it the meaning of the following verb, which did not make sense.
+- Works a lot better when provided the instructions as an uploaded file.